huaweicloud/terraform-provider-huaweicloud/docs/resources/evs_volume.md

 * `name` - (Optional, String) Specifies the disk name.
 The value can contain a maximum of 255 bytes.

 * `size` - (Optional, Int) Specifies the disk size, in GB.
-Its value can be as follows:
+The valid value is range from:
   + System disk: 1 GB to 1024 GB
   + Data disk: 10 GB to 32768 GB

-      This parameter is mandatory when you create an empty disk.
-You can specify the parameter value as required within the value range.
+  This parameter is required when:
+  + Create an empty disk.
-      <br>This parameter is mandatory when you create the disk from a snapshot.
-Ensure that the disk size is greater
-      than or equal to the snapshot size.
+  + Create the disk from a snapshot.
+The disk size must be greater than or equal to the snapshot size.
-      <br>This parameter is mandatory when you create the disk from an image.
-Ensure that the disk size is greater than
-      or equal to the minimum disk capacity required by min_disk in the image attributes.
+  + Create the disk from an image.
+The disk size must be greater than or equal to the minimum disk capacity required by min_disk in the image attributes.

-      <br>This parameter is optional when you create the disk from a backup.
-If this parameter is not specified, the
-      disk size is equal to the backup size.
+  This parameter is optional when you create the disk from a backup.
+If this parameter is not specified, the disk size is equal to the backup size.

-      <br>Shrinking the disk is not supported.
+  -> **NOTE:** Shrinking the disk is not supported.

 * `description` - (Optional, String) Specifies the disk description.
 The value can contain a maximum of 255 bytes.